Pumpkin seeds may be small, but they're packed full of valuable nutrients.

-However, you would need to eat around 7 oz (200 grams) of pumpkin seeds to get the necessary 1 gram of tryptophan.
+However, you would need to eat around 7 ounces (200 grams) of pumpkin seeds to achieve the needed amount of tryptophan.

 The zinc in these seeds can also help convert tryptophan to serotonin, which is then changed into melatonin, the hormone that regulates your sleep cycle.

-Bottom Line: Pumpkin seeds are a good source of tryptophan, zinc and magnesium, all of which help promote good sleep.
+Summary Pumpkin seeds are a good source of tryptophan, zinc and magnesium — all of which help promote good sleep.

-If you'd like to experience the benefits of pumpkin seeds, they're easy to incorporate into your diet.
+If you want to experience the benefits of pumpkin seeds, they're easy to incorporate into your diet.

 In many countries, they're a popular snack that can be eaten either raw or roasted, salted or unsalted.

-As well as eating them alone, you can add them to smoothies or to Greek yogurt and fruit.
+Besides eating them on their own, you can add them to smoothies, Greek yogurt and fruit.